They Breathe Remastered

 Developer: The Working Parts | Publisher: The Working Parts | Release Date: 2014 | Genre: Action / Adventure / Indie | Website: Official Website | Purchase: Steam

 They Breathe opens with an innocuous frog sitting on a log floating on some water.
 The frog then plunges into the water, and the game begins.
-At no point does the game bombard players with a story or even tutorial.
+At no point does the game bombard players with a story or even a tutorial.
 The game also does not explain the motivations of the frog or why it is descending into the depths.
 However, it quickly becomes clear that the frog is not alone in the murky waters, and that’s when things become even creepier.

-They Breathe was initially released as an Xbox Live indie game in 2011, before it received a re-released on Steam in 2014.
-The game is very short and can be completed in less than 30 minutes, so there’s not much that we can say about it without spoiling some of the surprises it holds.
+They Breathe was initially released as an Xbox Live indie game in 2011 before it received a re-released on Steam in 2014.
+The game is very short and can be completed in less than 30 minutes, so there’s not much we can say about it without spoiling some of the surprises it holds.
 Players control the little frog as it descends through a series of waves to reach the bottom of what appears to be an underwater forest.
 Each wave features enemies for the frog to outwit, but it is up to players to figure out how to deal with them.
-As the title suggests, oxygen is an essential factor in the game, and bubbles are constantly floating upwards from the bottom of the screen.
-Players must use these bubbles to their advantage as they are vital for both survival and fighting enemies.
+As the title suggests, oxygen is essential in the game, and bubbles are constantly floating upwards from the bottom of the screen.
+Players must use these bubbles to their advantage as they are vital for survival and fighting enemies.

-Visually, They Breathe features hand-drawn art that veers somewhere between creepy and cute.
-The enemy designs, in particular, are a little disturbing, although there are only a few different types.
+Visually, They Breathe features hand-drawn art that hovers somewhere between creepy and cute.
+The enemy designs, in particular, are disturbing, although there are only a few different types.
 The backgrounds become murkier the further your frog descends, and we also like how the frog’s color indicates its health.
-This keeps the screen free from the clutter of health bars or other indicators.
+This frees the screen from the clutter of health bars or other indicators.
 The audio created for the game also does a marvelous job contributing to the chilling atmosphere.
 It doesn’t feature a traditional soundtrack but instead opens with a tune that fades away to ambient noises the deeper you go.
 The sound effects are just as hair-raising, and playing the game with headphones is a very intense experience.

 They Breathe is undoubtedly a unique title, but it has also fallen victim to being overhyped.
 Some players will appreciate the strange “twist” in the game, while others will wonder what all the fuss is about.
 It features horror elements, such as the fear of drowning, darkness, and claustrophobia, but it is not a game that will scare you.
 We also have to mention that some of the achievements in the game appear to be broken and did not trigger for us even after multiple attempts.
 Nevertheless, we recommend that anyone who can appreciate unique and quirky games give it a try for the small asking price.